 📎 Bind

-Bindings are used to parse the request/response body, query parameters, cookies, and much more into a struct.
+Bindings parse request and response bodies, query parameters, cookies, and more into structs.

 Binders